pvandervelde/mindvortex/src/posts/2024-02-22-Swerve-drive-motor-limitations.md

 - The maximum velocity the motor can achieve.
 This obviously limits how fast the drive module can steer or rotate the wheels.
+- The maximum acceleration the motor can achieve.
+This limits how fast the drive module can change the drive or steering velocity and thus how quickly it can respond to command changes.
+- The maximum jerk the motor can achieve.
+This limits how quickly the motor can achieve the desired acceleration.
 - The existence of any motor [deadband](https://en.wikipedia.org/wiki/Deadband).
 This is the region around zero rotation speed where the motor doesn't have enough torque to overcome the static friction of the motor and attached systems.
 Once enough torque is applied the motor will start